dingf3ng/dingf3ng.github.io/static/media/pie_in_source_academy.02fdaf9098ec96870b6c.md

 - **ProofState**: Tracks current goals and proof environment
 - **Tactics**: Operate on the ProofState to transform goals
 - **ProofManager**: Manages the application of tactics to proofs

+Please see the repository and the book *"The Little Typer"* for more insights.